Icarus-afk/Cartographer/docs/troubleshooting.md

 ### Corrupted database

-If you see `sqlite3.DatabaseError` or `database disk image is malformed`:
+If you see `sqlite3.DatabaseError` or "database disk image is malformed":

 ```bash
 # Delete and re-index